-Jared is a member of the House Education and Workforce Committee, founder of two charter school networks, and former Chairman of the Colorado State Board of Education.
-He uses his business background, education policy knowledge, and school leadership experience to work with his colleagues to enact meaningful education reform.
+Jared is a senior member of the House Education and Workforce Committee, founder of two public charter school networks, and former Chairman of the Colorado State Board of Education.
+He uses his business background, education policy knowledge, and school leadership experience to work with his colleagues to improve and better fund our public schools.
 Jared believes that building an excellent public education system that provides each and every child with the opportunity to succeed is the best possible investment in America’s future.
 In order for our nation to thrive in a global economy, America needs to prepare our children with the skills and knowledge necessary to compete and succeed.

 Early Childhood Education